Introducing Trinidad And Tobago

-First inhabited by Arawak and Carbi people from South America and discovered by Christopher Columbus, Trinidad and Tobago are the southernmost islands of the Caribbean.
-The islands were passed around by colonialists who built cocoa plantations and imported immigrant labour from Africa, Europe and India, whose descendents make up the diverse population in Trinidad and Tobago today.
+First inhabited by Arawak and Carbi people from South America, and later introduced to the Western world by Christopher Columbus, Trinidad and Tobago are the southernmost islands of the Caribbean.
+The islands were passed around by colonialists who built cocoa plantations and imported immigrant labour from Africa, Europe, and India; their descendents make up the diverse population in Trinidad and Tobago today.

 A holiday in Trinidad and Tobago is a great way to soak up sun and culture in the Caribbean, and perfect for escaping the winter blues of the Northern Hemisphere's coldest months.